zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

   The server is starting up _quantity_ new workers.
 Workers are redundant execution contexts of the server and increase throughput and latency of requests when the server has a lot of concurrent client requests.
-This message happens at startup and the _quantity_ is determined by the environment variables ZLUX_MIN_WORKERS and ZLUX_MAX_WORKERS.
+This message appears at startup and the _quantity_ is determined by the environment variables ZLUX_MIN_WORKERS and ZLUX_MAX_WORKERS.

   **Action:**